 About

 Martin’s research and writing has been published in Journalism Studies, Journal of Communication Inquiry, Communication Research, Labor Research Journal, Perspectives on Politics, Popular Music and Society, Journal of Communication, In These Times, Editor & PublisherHuff Post, Jacobin, and Nieman Reports.
-With Richard Campbell and Bettina Fabos, he is co-author of Media and Culture: Mass Communication in a Digital Age (Bedford/St. Martin’s), now in its 13th edition, and Media Essentials: A Brief Introduction (Bedford/St. Martin’s), now in its 5th edition.
+He is co-author of Media and Culture: Mass Communication in a Digital Age (Bedford/St. Martin’s), now in its 14th edition, and Media Essentials: A Brief Introduction (Bedford/St. Martin’s), now in its 5th edition.
 Martin previously taught at Miami University (Ohio), and holds a Ph.D. from the University of Michigan.
 He is a recipient of the State of Iowa’s Board of Regents Award for Faculty Excellence (2004) and the College of Humanities and Fine Arts Faculty Excellence Award (2010).
 Martin is president of United Faculty, an AAUP-AFT affiliate and the faculty union at UNI since 1976.
-He is also a board member of Iowa Public Radio.
+He is also a board member of Iowa Public Radio, and chair of the board of directors of the Northern Iowan student newspaper at UNI.